securesystemslab/multicompiler/README.md

 `-Xclang -shuffle-functions` - Enable function shuffling.

-With whole-program/link-time optimization, functions are shuffled globally.
+With whole-program/link-time optimization, functions are shuffled globally (not tested/supported).
 Otherwise, functions are shuffled inside each translation unit.